MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

     Make a note of the certificate location.
 For example, `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\lib\site-packages\certifi\cacert.pem`.
 Your particular path depends on your OS and your CLI installation.

-2. Trust the Azure Stack CA root certificate by appending it to the existing Python certificate.
+2. Trust the Azure Stack Hub CA root certificate by appending it to the existing Python certificate.

     ```powershell
     $pemFile = "<Fully qualified path to the PEM certificate Ex: C:\Users\user1\Downloads\root.pem>"